Vir Das: Career

-He began his career with a gig at one of the premier hotel in New Delhi with a performance titled "Walking on Broken Das".
+He began his career with a gig at one of the premier hotels in New Delhi with a performance titled "Walking on Broken Das".

 Das started his career on TV when he hosted two TV shows on Zoom.
 The first one was Is Route Ki Sabhin Linein Maast Hain where he was an agony uncle.
 The second was his own stand-up comedy late night show Ek Rahin Vir.
 Das also hosted Top Drive - Getaway for Star World.

 Das has appeared on a variety of comedic television programs.
 He hosted Cricket Firsts, a sports comedy show on Zee Sports (now TEN Action+).
 He did improvisational comedy on SAB TV's Lo Kar Lo Baat.
 He was an addition to the cast of The Great Indian Comedy Show on STAR One.
 He can be seen anchoring Now Not Showing on CNN-IBN.

 Das is the host of News on the Loose, his own news comedy show on CNBC-TV18.
 News on the Loose was given its own weekly half-hour special News On The Loose — Weekend on CNBC-TV18.

 Das was cast as the comic relief in The Curse of King Tut's Tomb, a Hallmark mini-series filmed in India.
 He began filming for his first two Bollywood roles in early 2006.
 He played a small role Vipul Shah's 2007 movie Namastey London.

 Vir Das has also worked with Ashvin Gidwani Productions-AGP on stand-up shows like Walking on Broken Das, Battle of Da Sexes, and History of India: VIRitten, which he wrote and directed.

-He performed at Edinburgh Festival Fringe in 2011 and in 2022.
+He performed at Edinburgh Festival Fringe in 2011, 2022 and 2024.

 On 25 April 2017, Das's Netflix special Abroad Understanding was released, in the process becoming the first Indian comedian with a comedy special on the platform.

 In June 2017 Das was named one of Variety's "10 Comics to Watch for 2017."

 In December 2018, Das released his second Netflix comedy special, entitled Losing It.

 In 2019, Das released his travel-cum-comedy show Jestination Unknown where he explores how Indians see humour along with a couple of other stand-up comedians and celebrities.

 He starred opposite Preity Zinta in a Fresh Off the Boat episode titled "The Magic Motor Inn".
 He plays the patriarch of an Indian family.
-Das's onscreen family will be at the center of the plot of the official spin-off of the same show.
+Das's onscreen family was slated to be at the center of the plot of the official spin-off of the same show.
+However, the show was not picked up by networks.

 During the lockdown in 2020 he was on Netflix in a one-hour special called Vir Das: Outside In.

 On 12 November 2021, Das performed a monologue titled "Two Indias" at the Kennedy Center in Washington.

-On 29 January 2023, Das appeared on the Conan O'Brien Needs a Friend podcast and discussed faking appendicitis as a child, the first laugh he ever got on stage, the controversy over his “Two Indias” monologue, and his new special Vir Das: Landing.
+On 29 January 2023, Das appeared on the Conan O'Brien Needs a Friend podcast and discussed faking appendicitis as a child, the first laugh he ever got on stage, the controversy over his "Two Indias" monologue, and his new special Vir Das: Landing.